A screenshot of one of my personal cloud projects.

 Is It True?

 Is it really true?
 If you want to be an expert in one cloud, do you really have to ditch other clouds away and focus solely on one cloud?
 No, it isn’t true.
 You can happily be an expert in so many clouds you want.
 I have done IaC in Azure, GCP, and AWS projects.
 There is no law that says you can’t do so.
-I also have done certifications in all of these clouds (see in www.karimarttila.fi/about the status of my current cloud certs).
+I also have done certifications in all of these clouds (see in about page the status of my current cloud certs).

 I guess those guys just were a bit troubled talking to a guy who does multi-cloud work.
 It is very human to try to come up with an argument to rationalize your choices.
 Their choice was to stick with one cloud - and one of the arguments for that choice was that “it is not possible to be an expert in more than one cloud.”

 On the other hand, those guys were right, sort of.
 If you focus only on one cloud and dedicate all your learning resources to study that cloud - naturally you will be a better expert in that cloud compared to studying two or three clouds.